itssigron/sigidb/README.md

 ```

 ### db#set(*key*, *value*, [*options*])
+- `key`: The target's key which the value will be assigned to.
+- `value`: The value which will be assigned to the key.
+- `options.table`: The table to get the value from. default is 'main'.

 Store a value for a key in the database. <br>
 Returns *value*
-- `options.table`: table to store the key and value
 ```js
 const db = require("sigidb-test");
 db.set("test", 5) // set a new key named 'test' with the value 5.